conda/conda/docs/source/help/faq.rst

       $ conda build bottle

-   It is recommended to upload the package to binstar when you are done.
-Then if you add your binstar channel to your .condarc (see :ref:`customization` above), you will be able to install the package with
+   It is recommended to upload the package to Anaconda.org when you are done.
+Then if you add your Anaconda.org channel to your .condarc (see :ref:`customization` above), you will be able to install the package with

    .. code-block:: bash

       $ conda install bottle

-   - If you did not upload the package to binstar, to install this package in the root environment, you need to find out where the built package is:
+   - If you did not upload the package to Anaconda.org, to install this package in the root environment, you need to find out where the built package is:

      .. code-block:: bash